javaax/truck/starting_kit/README_{visualisation}/README_{visualisation}.md

         In fact, prediction will be the key to determine the fastest way to get you from your home to your work, without getting in traffic jams.
 Predictions may also be used to determine which transportation infrastructures to build.
             <p>
 Xporters challenge is a small standard multivariable regression data set from the <a href="http://archive.ics.uci.edu/ml/datasets/">UCI Machine Learning Repository</a>, formatted in the AutoML format.
 It uses a data set concerning the traffic volume off an highway in the USA from 2012 to 2018, the date, and some informations about the weather.
-The aim of this challenge is to predict the traffic volume thanks to this features
+The aim of this challenge is to predict the traffic volume thanks to this features</div>